aaronbloomfield/ics/hws/hw-celebrity-visit.md

 Write your questions in a TEXT FILE, and name it `mst3k.txt` (replace mst3k with your userid).

+**IF YOU DO NOT NAME IT CORRECTLY, YOU WILL GET A ZERO!!!**

-This must be submitted by the end of the day on Tuesday, April 16th.
+This must be submitted by the end of the day before the visit.
 Late submissions will not be accepted on this assignment!